Ira Roshan: Career

-As a young woman, Ira Moitra was a singer heard on All India Radio in Delhi.
+As a young woman belonging to a Bengali family, Ira Moitra was a singer heard on All India Radio in Delhi.
 She had musical (off-screen) credits on several films, including Anokhi Raat (1968), Shakka (1981), Aap Mujhe Achche Lagne Lage (2002), and Prateeksha (2006).
-She sang a duet with Lata Mangeshkar for the film Anokhe Pyar (1948), and completed recording a film score left unfinished when her composer husband died suddenly.
+She sang a duet with Lata Mangeshkar for the film Anokha Pyar (1948), and completed recording a film score left unfinished when her composer husband died suddenly.

 Personal life

 In 1948, Ira Moitra married Punjabi music director Roshan Lal Nagrath as his second wife, and moved to Bombay.
-Their sons were Rajesh Roshan (born 1955) and Rakesh Roshan (born 1949).
+Their sons are Rakesh Roshan (born 1949) and Rajesh Roshan (born 1955).
 She was widowed when Roshan died suddenly from a heart attack in 1967; she died in 2005.
 Actor Hrithik Roshan is her grandson.
 Her granddaughter, Sunaina Roshan, published a family history titled To Dad With Love (2014), with many pictures and anecdotes about Moitra and Roshan's household.
 In 2008, the speech and hearing wing of Nanavati Hospital in Mumbai was named for Ira Roshan.